About our Advocacy and Policy Work

 Governor Polis, Coloradans Launch COVID Relief Fund

 Philanthropy Colorado stood with Governor Jared Polis in the formation of a statewide Colorado COVID Relief Fund.
 Read the Governor's news announcement quoting Philanthropy Colorado and its members Colorado Health Foundation and Mile High United Way.
-Philanthropy Colorado's CEO, Joanne Kelley, served on the Executive Committee, Leadership Committee and Process Committee for the Statewide Relief Fund that raised $25 million million from foundations, businesses and individuals.
+Philanthropy Colorado's CEO, Joanne Kelley, served on the Executive Committee, Leadership Committee and Process Committee for the Statewide Relief Fund that raised $25 million from foundations, businesses and individuals.
 The relief fund effort brought together community, business and foundation leaders to review and allocate funding to organizations across the state working on prevention, impact and recovery from the pandemic.
 Learn more about Philanthropy Colorado's COVID-19 advocacy and the COVID Relief Fund response.